backcountryattitude.com Home

 Even Biodegradable Soap Can Pollute Water Sources

 We really need to clear up some misconceptions about biodegradable soap.
 There are many people out there with good intentions who are using biodegradable camp soap or shampoo when camping or backpacking thinking that it is good for the environment.
+Biodegradable soaps are preferred over other soaps but should still be used at least 200 feet from any water sources.

 All soaps, unfortunately even biodegradable ones, can contaminate fresh water sources.

-Using a biodegradable soap doesn't reduce its immediate environmental impact... it just means that the soap will biodegrade in time.
+Using a biodegradable soap doesn't reduce its immediate environmental impact...

 What does biodegradable mean?
 Well by definition it means capable of being decomposed by biological agents like bacteria.
-Materials are usually deemed biodegradable if they break down to at least 90% H2O, CO2 and biomass within 6 months, although some materials may take years to biodegrade.
+Materials are usually deemed biodegradable if they break down to at least 90% h2O, CO2 and biomass within 6 months, although some materials may take years to biodegrade.
 Keep in mind that biodegradability doesn't necessarily mean environmentally friendly.

 Biodegradable Camp Soap :